subiabre/forestswar/README.md

 ### .env
 `TWITTER*` vars will switch the Twitter behaviour of the bot.
 You can get your Twitter keys in the [developer center](https://developer.twitter.com/en).
 Not necessary for the bot to start the routine but necessary for the bot to finish the routine.
 `DATABASE*` vars will switch the Database behaviour of the bot.
-Necessary to start the routine.
+Necessary to complete the routine.
 `LOGGING*` vars will turn off/on the usage of logging of the bot, not necessary to complete the routine.

 `DELAY_MS` will make the bot wait for as much milliseconds you set between requests to the GLAD API.
 In previous releases a long enough wait was critical to reduce GLAD data loss.
 Now it's been pretty safe to leave this number at 220.
 Keep in mind that you will be throwing hundreds of requests to the API so be kind to their servers.